kennybill2014/Leetroid/README.md

 # Leetroid
-A Leetcode Android app showing answers to LeetCode problems
+An Android app showing answers to LeetCode problems